KevinBeltran23/436_project/README.md

 1. Clone the repository.
 2. Open in Android Studio.
 3. Get local properties file from me and add it to root
-4. Build and run on a device or emulator with Google Play Services.
+4. Build and run on a device or emulator